chatgut/post-service/README.md

 PostService is a microservice responsible for managing the storage of messages between users.
 The service utilizes MongoDB as the database for storing messages.

-## Running with Docker
+### Running with Docker

-To run PostService using Docker, make sure you have Docker installed on your machine.
+To run PostService using Docker with the updated image "cybertobbe/postservice2" and build the services, follow these steps:

-1. Pull the PostService Docker image from Docker Hub:
+1. Pull the latest image from the Docker Hub:

-    ```
+    ```bash
-    docker pull postservice2
+    docker pull cybertobbe/postservice2
     ```

-2. Start a Docker container using the pulled image:
+2. Build and run the services using Docker Compose:

-    ```
+    ```bash
-    docker run -p 8090:8080 --name <container> postservice2
+    docker-compose up --build postapp1 postapp2 mongodb -d
     ```

-   This will start the container and make it available on port 8090 on your local machine.
+These commands will pull the updated image "cybertobbe/postservice2" and build the services postapp1, postapp2, and mongodb.

 ### Using PostService